jsolmon/go-swig-exceptions/README.md

 ```

-Write wrapper functions for `NegativeThrows` and `DivideBy` which recover from panics caused by exceptions and write the panic contents to the returned error.
+Also in the `go_wrapper` are wrapper functions for `NegativeThrows` and `DivideBy` which recover from panics caused by exceptions and write the panic contents to the returned error.
 Unfortunately, this winds up with a lot of repeated code across each function, but the result is a clean go-like API with exceptions safely caught and transformed into errors.
 ```
 func (e SwigcptrWrapped_DemoLib) NegativeThrows(n int) (i int, err error) {
 	defer func() {